The-Powerpuff-Rangers/ecoseva/README.md

 Successfully integrating the classification model which allows to segregate waste into two categories: biodegradable and non-biodegradable.

-sending data back and forth between the app and the backend and the backend and the device.
+Sending data back and forth between the app and the backend and the backend and the device.

 ## What we learned?